kulics/koral/book-en/package-type.md

 ```
 student {}-> {
     ...
-    _girlFirend :str    # The identifier beginning with this '_' is private
+    _GirlFirend :str    # The identifier beginning with this '_' is private
 }
 ```
 That's right, if you remember the definition of identifiers, this is how private identifiers are defined, and private identifiers can not be accessed by outsiders.

-Therefore, we can define a `Peter`, nor can we get or modify the value via `Peter._girlFirend`.
+Therefore, we can define a `Peter`, nor can we get or modify the value via `Peter._GirlFirend`.

 Then the private properties of this package can not be accessed, and can not be modified, what is the use?
 Do not worry, there is another attribute package.